LeeCampbell/IntroToRx/content/08_Partitioning.md

         .Skip(1));
 ```

 This uses [`Select`](06_Transformation.md#select) (introduced in the Transformation chapter) to apply processing to each group that comes out of `perShipObservables`.
 Remember, each such group represents a distinct ship, so the callback we've passed to `Select` here will be invoked exactly once for each ship.
 This means it's now fine for us to use `DistinctUntilChanged`.
 The input this example supplies to `DistinctUntilChanged` is a sequence representing the messages from just one ship, so this will tell us when that ship changes its status.
-This is now able to do what we want because each ship gets its own instance of `DistinctUntilChanged`.
+This is now able to do what we want because each ship gets its own instance of `DistinctUntilChanged`. `DistinctUntilChanged` always forwards the first event it receives—it only drops items when they are the same as the preceding item, and there is no preceding item in this case.
+But that is unlikely to be the right behaviour here.
+Suppose that the first message we see from some vessel named `A` reports a status of `Moored`.
+It's possible that immediately before we started running, it was in some different state, and that the very first report we received happened to represent a change in status.
+But it's more likely that it has been moored for some time before we started.
+We can't tell for certain, but the majority of status reports don't represent a change, so `DistinctUntilChanged`'s behaviour of always forwarding the first event is likely to be wrong here.
+So we use `Skip(1)` to drop the first message from each ship.

 At this point we have an observable sequence of observable sequences.
 The outer sequence produces a nested sequence for each distinct ship that it sees, and that nested sequence will report `NavigationStatus` changes for that particular ship.